LoopScheduler/LoopScheduler/paper.md

 ![SequentialGroup in 4 threads vs simple loop, both running 2 modules per iteration.\label{fig:sequential_evaluation_4_2}](Tests/Results/sequential_evaluation/fig/test-4-2-no-title.png)

 \autoref{fig:parallel_evaluation_80} shows that the times are competitive with many modules running in parallel.
-The iterations per second are close to game framerates in this particular configuration.
-In other cases, the efficiencies are below 1 and usually more than 0.99 and close to 0.995, and usually more than 0.995 in \autoref{fig:parallel_evaluation_8}.
+The iteration rates are close to game framerates in this particular configuration.
+In other cases, the efficiencies are below 1, mostly more than 0.99 and close to 0.995, and mostly more than 0.995 in \autoref{fig:parallel_evaluation_8}.

 # References